aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-with-xml-data-source/_index.md

 </customers>
 {{< /highlight >}}

-The following code example demonstrates how to load XML data into DataSet and then use it as a data source:
+The following code example shows how to load XML data into DataSet and then use it as a data source:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-XMLMailMerge-XMLMailMerge.cs" >}}